nforgeio/neonKUBE/README.md

 **NEONSDK:** A new home for general purpose libraries.

-We're expecting NEONKUBE to be ready for a public preview in jUNE 2023 and one of our TODOs has been to relocate the general purpose Neon libraries to their own GitHub repo since these will be versioned independently from NEONKUBE.
+We're expecting NeonKUBE to be ready for a public preview in jUNE 2023 and one of our TODOs has been to relocate the general purpose Neon libraries to their own GitHub repo since these will be versioned independently from NeonKUBE.
 We finally relocated the non **Neon.Kube.*** libraries to:

 [NEONSDK repo](https://github.com/nforgeio/neonSDK)
 ---

-NEONKUBE is an open source project released under the Apache-2.0 license.
+NeonKUBE is an open source project released under the Apache-2.0 license.

 ### Maintainers: